rootmax84/RedBox-Telemetry/README.md

 ### Installation standalone:
 1. Create database and user with all privileges on this database
-2. Rename creds.php.example to creds.php
+2. Rename ./web/creds.php.example to creds.php
 3. Open ./web/creds.php file
 4. Fill MySQL settings and choose database engine (InnoDB or RocksDB if available)
 5. Change admin login if needed - $admin variable